Facebook icon

 • Documenting insulin injections, including dosage, timing, and any adverse reactions, while following the correct processes and procedures.

-Face-to-face training (3 hours)
+Part 3: Face-to-face training (3 hours)

 Following completion of the online training, this session is delivered by a Credentialled Diabetes Educator (CDE).
 It provides hands-on practice in monitoring glucose and injecting insulin using an insulin pen.
 The session includes practical assessments (face-to-face skills demonstration).